 Duties and Responsibilities

-- Recruit, manage, coordinate, and motivate a team of 4-5 volunteer student Garden Ambassador interns.
+- Recruit, manage, coordinate, and motivate a team of 4-5 volunteer, student team members.

 - Strong leadership and teamwork skills, ability to adapt in small, dynamic teams